 Step 6: Close on the Mortgage Refinance

 Once your loan is approved, you’ll proceed to closing, where you’ll sign the necessary documents to finalize the debt consolidation refinance.
 After closing, your new mortgage will replace the old one, and you’ll receive the cash to pay off your other debts.
+The good news is that you will begin benefiting from the mortgage loan refinance debt consolidation right away.

 Benefits of Mortgage Refinancing for Debt Consolidation